riquito/Baobab/doc/source/index.rst

 storing threads of a forum (each thread is a tree and they all have an identical structure).

-In fact when the library asks you for a "tree name", it's reallyh asking for a forest name, because each table created can hold more than one tree.
+In fact when the library asks you for a "tree name", it's really asking for a forest name, because each table created can hold more than one tree.

 We have more than one hundred tests to ensure the library is doing The Right Thing (™),